-As an unregulated dietary supplement, phenibut is offered for sale openly and aggressively on the Internet, promising any number of benefits.
-The worst websites are very vague about actual dosing information or scientific studies, relying instead on anecdotal first-person reviews.
-The average first-time user often has to rely on sources such as Reddit or Erowid for any information, because there are no reliable medical or pharmacological sources.
-The best (or at least, the most professional), however, are very specific about how often and how much of their product should be taken.
-Phenibut is typically sold in two forms – capsule and powder.
-When opting for the powder, users can mix phenibut with any drink.
+As an unregulated dietary supplement, phenibut is offered openly and aggressively on the internet, promising many benefits.
+The worst websites are vague about dosing information or scientific studies, relying instead on anecdotal first-person reviews.
+The average first-time user often has to rely on message boards and social media for information because there are no reliable medical or pharmacological sources.
+Reputable sites can specify how often and how much of their product should be taken.
+Phenibut is typically sold in two forms—capsule and powder.
+When opting for phenibut powder, users can mix the drug with any drink.

 Is Phenibut a Concern in America?

 Although phenibut is not yet classified as a controlled substance in the United States, there are enough red flags to suggest that this oversight will not always be the case.
-If America starts seeing abuse or overdoses, legislators may follow the precedent set in Australia.
-Currently, one of the biggest concerns should be the fact that as a supplement, phenibut isn’t regulated.
-That means that ANY claims can be made – benefits, side effects, dosing guidelines, product purity – with very little chance of verification.
+Legislators may push to control the substance if America starts seeing abuse or overdoses.
+One current concern is that phenibut isn’t regulated as a supplement.
+That means that marketers can make any claims—benefits, side effects, dosing guidelines, product purity—with little chance of verification.
 Just a few minutes of online research highlights this problem.

 - One company says that no more than 2000 mg of phenibut should be consumed in a given day.